jdonnert/julia/README.md

-# julia - An Amazing Program
+# Julia - An Amazing Program

 This repository contains julia modules for working with Wombat-2 cluster simulations, plotting and image production.